 So USAA already has a head start when it comes to rates and costs, assuming you qualify for a VA loan.

-30-year fixed-rate VA mortgage estimates at major banks
+30-year fixed VA mortgage rates at major lenders

 Navy Federal Credit Union